 The author said: "I've never written a book before that was so close to my own heart - a story about memory and magic and the fear and danger of being a child.

-The Ocean at the End of the Lane “I wasn't sure that anyone else would like it.
+“I wasn't sure that anyone else would like it.

 "I'm amazed and thrilled that so many other people have read it, loved it, and made their friends read it too."